MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/choosing-drives.md

 ### Cache

 Every server must have at least two cache drives (the minimum required for redundancy).
 We recommend making the number of capacity drives a multiple of the number of cache drives.
-For example, if you have 4 cache drives, you will experience more consistent performance with 8 capacity drives (1:2 ratio) than with 7 or 9.
+For example, if you have four cache drives, you will experience more consistent performance with eight capacity drives (1:2 ratio) than with 7 or 9.

-The cache should be sized to accommodate the working set of your applications and workloads, i.e. all the data they are actively reading and writing at any given time.
+The cache should be sized to accommodate the working set of your applications and workloads, for example all the data they are actively reading and writing at any given time.
 There is no cache size requirement beyond that.
 For deployments with HDDs, a fair starting place is 10% of capacity – for example, if each server has 4 x 4 TB HDD = 16 TB of capacity, then 2 x 800 GB SSD = 1.6 TB of cache per server.
-For all-flash deployments, especially with very [high endurance](https://techcommunity.microsoft.com/t5/storage-at-microsoft/understanding-ssd-endurance-drive-writes-per-day-dwpd-terabytes/ba-p/426024) SSDs, it may be fair to start closer to 5% of capacity – for example, if each server has 24 x 1.2 TB SSD = 28.8 TB of capacity, then 2 x 750 GB NVMe = 1.5 TB of cache per server.
+For all-flash deployments, especially with high endurance](https://techcommunity.microsoft.com/t5/storage-at-microsoft/understanding-ssd-endurance-drive-writes-per-day-dwpd-terabytes/ba-p/426024) SSDs, it may be fair to start closer to 5% of capacity – for example, if each server has 24 x 1.2 TB SSD = 28.8 TB of capacity, then 2 x 750 GB NVMe = 1.5 TB of cache per server.
 You can always add or remove cache drives later to adjust.

 ### General